Budget 2023 | JPMorgan expects nominal GDP and tax buoyancy to be low this year

 Jan 31, 2023 IST4 Min(s) Read

-He said, “Our numbers for nominal GDP and tax buoyancy are lower because this is a year where both growth and the deflator will be slow.
+“Our numbers for nominal GDP and tax buoyancy are lower because this is a year where both growth and the deflator will be slow.
 So nominal GDP is going to be much lower.
-So, we have lower numbers, but that is a quibble.
-There is so much uncertainty on prices, on growth that we will see where it pans out, but that's the one number I have been looking at because it has been 1.2 this year; I would have liked to see a number closer to one next year.
-The government has assumed about 1.2, but there is the padding on the expenditure side, in case that doesn't materialise.”
+So, we have lower numbers, but that is a quibble," Sajjid Chinoy, Chief India Economist at JPMorgan, told CNBC-TV18.

 Also Read | Budget 2023 | Encouraging to see higher focus on infrastructure capex, says Tata Steel's TV Narendran